Xi Jinping: Political reforms

 Xi's administration taken a number of changes to the structure of the CCP and state bodies, especially in a large overhaul in 2018.
+These reforms have been characterized by the integration of CCP and state bodies.
+Beginning in 2013, the CCP under Xi has created a series of Central Leading Groups: supra-ministerial steering committees, designed to bypass existing institutions when making decisions, and ostensibly make policy-making a more efficient process.
+Xi was also believed to have diluted the authority of premier Li Keqiang, taking authority over the economy which has generally been considered to be the domain of the premier.

-In March 2014, the CCP Central Committee merged the Office for External Propaganda (OEP), externally known as the State Council Information Office (SCIO), to the CCP's Central Propaganda Department.
-SCIO is now used by the Central Propaganda Department as an external name under an arrangement called "one institution with two names".
-February earlier that year oversaw the creation of the Central Leading Group for Cybersecurity and Informatization.
-The State Internet Information Office (SIIO), previously under the OEP and SCIO, was transferred to the central leading group and renamed in English into the Cyberspace Administration of China.
+February 2014 oversaw the creation of the Central Leading Group for Cybersecurity and Informatization with Xi as its leader.
+The State Internet Information Office (SIIO), previously under the State Council Information Office (SCIO), was transferred to the central leading group and renamed in English into the Cyberspace Administration of China.
 As part of managing the financial system, the Financial Stability and Development Committee, a State Council body, was established in 2017.
-Chaired by vice premier Liu He during its existence, the committee was disestablished by the newly-established Central Financial Commission during the 2023 Party and state reforms.
+Chaired by vice premier Liu He during its existence, the committee was disestablished by the newly established Central Financial Commission during the 2023 Party and state reforms.
+Xi has increased the role of the Central Financial and Economic Affairs Commission at the expense of the State Council.